Find Affordable College Courses

 Claremore, OK

-Rogers State University came in at #7 in this year’s edition of the Best Communication & Journalism Schools in Oklahoma ranking.
-Located in the town of Claremore, RSU is a public school with a small student population.
+Rogers State University ranked #7 on this year’s Best Communication & Journalism Schools in Oklahoma list.
+Located in the fringe town of Claremore, RSU is a public school with a small student population.

 The average amount in student loans that communication and journalism majors at RSU take out is $24,997.

-Oral Roberts University landed the #8 spot in the 2023 rankings for the best communication and journalism programs.
-Located in the city of Tulsa, ORU is a private not-for-profit school with a small student population.
+With a ranking of #8, Oral Roberts University did quite well on this year’s best schools for communication and journalism students.
+Located in the large city of Tulsa, ORU is a private not-for-profit college with a small student population.

 After completing their degree, communication and journalism graduates from ORU carry an average student debtload of $26,250.